dmitmel/nglpkg/README.md

 This is important for baking purposes, ensuring that no 'real' ng modules have been required yet.

+### sdk examples.quad-all

+Runs the `examples.quad-all` application.

+You can substitute `examples.quad-all` for any other module.

+This is, for example, a way to test your own applications.

 ### sdk ng.bake <modules...>

 Bakes a module tree.
 Expects standard output to be willing to accept some binary in the resulting Lua code, so have a file ready.

+### sdk ng.bake-file <file> <modules...>

+Same as the ordinary ng.bake, but more compatible with environments that don't like binary data on standard output.

 ## How To Make A Buildscript